veronin1/cs50x-cpp/README.md

 # CS50x C++ Translations

 This repo contains my translations of CS50x C projects into C++.
-The goal is to redo the assignments using C++ features like classes and STL where it makes sense, while keeping the original logic intact.
+The goal is to redo the assignments using C++ features where it makes sense, while keeping the original logic intact - this is to deepen my understanding and learning of C++.

 ## Structure